mateusxa/sdk-python/README.md

 ### Get a PixClaim

-After its creation, information on a Pix claim may be retrieved by its id.
+After its creation, information on a PixClaim may be retrieved by its id.

 ```python
 import starkinfra